containers/nri-plugins/README.md

-# NRI Resource Manager for Kubernetes
+# NRI Resource Policy for Kubernetes

-NRI resource manager is a NRI plugin that will apply hardware-aware resource allocation policies to the containers running in the system.
+NRI resource policy is a NRI plugin that will apply hardware-aware resource allocation policies to the containers running in the system.

-## NRI Resource Manager Usage
+## NRI Resource Policy Usage

-Compile the available resource manager policies.
+Compile the available resource policies.
 Currently there exists topology-aware and balloons policies.
 The binaries are created to build/bin directory.